JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

 ## Tests

-Since I'm new to solidity and JS too actually, I was writing my tests based on [openzeppelin mostly](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/test/token/ERC20/ERC20.test.js) and some tutorial tips.
+Since I'm new to solidity and JS, I was writing my tests based on [openzeppelin mostly](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/test/token/ERC20/ERC20.test.js) and some tutorial tips.

 So the basic test for name and symbol of our token should look like: